All Elite Wrestling

-All Elite Wrestling (AEW) is an American professional wrestling promotion headquartered in Jacksonville, Florida.
-It is owned and operated by Shahid Khan and Tony Khan, with the latter serving as president and chief executive officer.
+All Elite Wrestling (AEW) is an American professional wrestling promotion based in Jacksonville, Florida.
+It is majority owned and operated by Tony Khan, who serves as president and chief executive officer.

-AEW was founded in 2019 by Shahid Khan and Tony Khan, with professional wrestlers Kenny Omega, Cody Rhodes, and Matt and Nick Jackson serving as initial co-executive vice presidents, following the success of the independent wrestling event All In in 2018.
+AEW was founded in 2019 by Khan with professional wrestlers Kenny Omega, Cody Rhodes, and brothers Matt and Nick Jackson serving as initial co-executive vice presidents, following the success of the independent wrestling event All In in 2018.
 AEW's roster primarily appears on its weekly broadcast television shows Dynamite and Collision, as well as on its streaming and pay-per-view (PPV) programming.
 AEW wrestlers have also appeared at events produced by or co-produced with other promotions, including Ring of Honor (ROH), which was acquired by Khan in 2022.
 AEW's programming is available in 220 territories in 50 languages.

-As with other professional wrestling promotions, AEW does not promote a legitimate sporting contest but entertainment-based, predetermined contests, featuring storyline-driven, scripted, and partially choreographed matches.
+As with other professional wrestling promotions, AEW promotes predetermined contests that are athletic and entertainment-based featuring storyline-driven, scripted, and partially choreographed matches.
 However, matches require considerable athletic skill and often include moves that can put performers at risk of serious injury or death if not performed correctly.

-With an estimated value of $2 billion, AEW is the second largest wrestling promotion in the world, behind WWE, and third most valuable combat sports-related promotion in the world, after the Ultimate Fighting Championship (UFC) and WWE.
+With an estimated value of US$2 billion, AEW is the second-largest wrestling promotion in the world and the third most valuable combat sports-related promotion in the world.